French Noisette Cups

 Add the apple to the bowl.
 Pour in the dressing and toss to coat.
 Transfer to a serving platter and sprinkle with the hazelnuts.
 Serve the salad at room temperature.

-Grilled Cherry and Oregon Blue Cheese Salad with Creamy Hazelnut Dressing
+Grilled Cherry and Holmquist Blue Cheese Salad with Creamy Hazelnut Dressing

 Yield: 4 Servings